 Your sessions are weekly at the same time, on the same day.
 Exceptions may be made if agreed in advance and for extenuating circumstances; however, normally the time and day do not vary.

 It’s important that you’re not impaired by the use of alcohol or drugs during your sessions.
 If you are unable to engage in the session due to being in a chemically altered state of mind, I may invite you to talk with me about rescheduling.

 I offer sessions online via Zoom.
-If we are working together via video, I will email you a link to the session at least 2 days before your session.
-The email will provide a password for entering the session.
+I will email you a link to the session that will provide a password for entering the session.
 These sessions are not recorded.

 As with in-person sessions, video sessions are confidential; but since I’m not providing a private room for us, video sessions require that you ensure you are in a private space where you feel comfortable and that you have a good internet connection and virus protection.
 I recommend using headphones, having tissues, something to drink, and anything else you feel would provide you with comfort and security during your sessions.
 Technology can fail and we’ll both be relying on it but if we lose connection, I’ll endeavour to reconnect with you.
 If I cannot re-establish a connection online, I’ll either phone or email you to rearrange.